armory/docs/content/en/docs/armory-agent/agent-options.md

         - READ: ['role1', 'role2']
         - WRITE: ['role3', 'role4']
 ```

-Please ensure that there are no whitespaces in the role configurations under the READ or WRITE tags.
-Having whitespaces in the configuration does not apply the permissions and all users will have access to the account.
-This is a known error and is being investigated.
+>Make sure that there are no whitespaces in the role configurations under the `READ` or `WRITE` tags.
+The permissions are not applied if there are whitespaces in the configuration.
+This means that all users will have access to the account.

 ## Restricted environments